-The crisis experienced by the financial markets slowed down the general economy in many countries, including Poland, Hungary, and Romania, where the Group operates.
+The crisis experienced by the financial markets slowed down the general economy in the countries, where the Group operates.
 The economic downturn in those countries resulted in reduced demand for property, growth of vacancy rates, and increased competition in the real estate market, which adversely affected the Group's ability to sell or let its completed projects at their expected yields and rates of return.